Pamela C. Williams, M.D., Simulation and Clinical Skills Center

 Simulators help students learn important skills such as team-building, critical-thinking, decision-making, and how to perform under pressure.
-Under the direction of Dr. Regina Offodile, the Pamela C. Williams, M.D., Simulation and Clinical Skills Center allows medical students to simulate situations that range from routine medical check-ups to complicated surgeries, all performed on life-like manikins.
+The Pamela C. Williams, M.D., Simulation and Clinical Skills Center allows medical students to simulate situations that range from routine medical check-ups to complicated surgeries, all performed on life-like manikins.

 Meharry's simulation equipment includes: